Photo from Unsplash

 April 13

-Think of the brokenness, the incompleteness, the littleness, of these lives of ours!
-We get glimpses of beauty in character, which we are not able to attain!
-We have longings which seem to us too great ever to come true.
-We dream of things we want to do; but when we try to work them out, our clumsy hands cannot put them into realizations!
-We have glimmerings of a love that is very rich and tender, without a trace of selfishness, without envy or jealousy, without resentment–a love that seeks not its own, is not provoked, and bears all things.
-We get the vision from the life of Christ Himself.
-We say, “I will learn that lesson of love; I will be like that!”
+Think about the brokenness, the incompleteness, and the smallness of our lives!
+We catch glimpses of beautiful character traits, but we can’t seem to fully attain them.
+We long for things that seem too great ever to come true.
+We dream of what we want to accomplish, but our clumsy hands can’t seem to turn those dreams into reality.
+We glimpse a love that is pure and tender, without selfishness, envy, or jealousy, a love that doesn’t seek its own, that bears all things.
+We see this love in the life of Christ and say, “I will learn that lesson of love!
+I will be like that!”
 But we fail.